ryjen/libcoda-db/README.md

 Batch Queries
 -------------

-Batch queries means that instead of releasing the resources of a query upon execution, its will reset them to a pre-bind state.
+The library supports batch mode by default.
+This means upon execution, its will reset the query to a pre-bind state.

 ```c++
 /* execute some raw sql */